fbpx

 The parade was adorable!
 Photo credit: Marcie Cheung

-Drinks at Hotel Bar and Dinner at Hilliards
+Drinks and Dinner

 Image of fish and chips at Hilliard's in Killarney